 When removing or installing battery cables, disconnect the negative cable FIRST and reconnect it LAST.
 If not done in this order, the positive terminal can be shorted to the frame by a tool.

 To avoid engine damage, do not disconnect battery while engine is running.
 Be sure terminal connections are tight before starting.

 Specifications

 NOTE: Specifications are correct at time of printing and are subject to change without notice.
-Actual sustained equipment horsepower will likely be lower due to operating limitations and environmental factors.

 ENGINE: